trimble-oss/modus-web-components/CONTRIBUTING.md

 3. Patch: to make backwards compatible bug fixes.
    Example: Version 1.0.0 has a function added in accordance with a minor version update.
 The new version will be 1.1.0.
    See: [semver.org](https://semver.org/spec/v2.0.0.html).

-### Guidelines

-- Each version has an entry and release date.
-- Entries are ordered from newest to oldest.
-- Entries contain updates relevant to an end user and may not reflect every commit.

-### Update Types

-Each changelog entry will include one or more update types relevant to each change:

-- Added: New features.
-- Changed: Changes in functionality.
-- Deprecated: For soon to be removed features.
-- Removed: For removed features.
-- Fixed: For bug Fixes.
-- Security: For vulnerabilities.

 ## Releasing Framework Outputs